PseudoDevs/IamGhost/bmd5.md

-Last updated: 2024-04-08 13:17:19
+Last updated: 2024-04-08 13:17:53
-Random Quote: If you wish to give up on playing, the 25.5 billion won will be sent to the bereaved families of the late players. - Jang Deok-su
+Random Quote: It doesn't matter how tough you are, you're not going to win in this place.
+Not on your own. - Jang Deok-su